mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

-**4. Based on the three output files you have collected, what can you say about the way we generate it?
-What is the problem if any? **
+**4. Based on the three output files you have collected, what can you say about the way we generate it ?
+What is the problem if any ?**

 The content of the file `haproxy.cfg` is overwritten.
 It only contains the id and the ip of the last node who joined the cluster.
 We should append data in the file instead of overwrite it.